Niehove: History

 Niehove has been permanently inhabited since at least the 2nd century BC.
 It used to be known as Suxwort.
 It is a terp (artificial living hill) village with a radial structure.
 The church is located in the middle at a height of 3.7 m.
 There are two ring roads around the terp, and the houses and farms were built along the roads.
 Paths run down the hill like spokes in a wheel.

 Around 800, the Lauwerszee, a bay in the Wadden Sea, started to form and Suxwort found itself on a little island called Humsterland.
 Around 1200, the frequency of floods started to increase, and to protect the village a dike was built around the island.
 At the end of the 14th century, a provost and court house were established in the village.
 Around the same time, the village of Suxwort was renamed Niehove.
 Hummerze, the other village on the island, was renamed Oldehove.
-Around 1500, Cistercian monks from the Aduard Abbey started to built dikes and polder the land, and Suxwort returned to the mainland.
+Around 1500, Cistercian monks from the Aduard Abbey started to build dikes and polder the land, and Suxwort returned to the mainland.